The Time-reversal Odd Side of a Jet

+A simulation of the azimuthal distribution generated by the transversity and the T-odd jet at the EIC is shown in fig.~\ref{fig:Asymmetry-eic} using \Pythiaeight~\cite{Sjostrand:2007gs} with the \textsc{StringSpinnor}\xspace plugin~\cite{Kerbizi:2021pzn}.
+The events are generated in the lab frame while the asymmetry is measured in the $\gamma$-$p$ frame.
+The simulation manifests the testable effects of the T-odd jets.
+Details on this simulation will be given in future publications.

-{\it Anisotropy in $e^+\, e^-$ annihilation.} The T-odd jet function can also generate the angular anisotropic distribution in the almost back-to-back jet production in $e^+e^-$ annihilation.
-Such asymmetry allows a direct extraction of the T-odd jet function via analysis of the BaBar or BELLE data.
+{\it Anisotropy in $e^+\, e^-$ annihilation.} The same T-odd jet function will also arise in the back-to-back di-jet production in $e^+e^-$ annihilation, where the T-odd jets generate the angular anisotropy.
+Such asymmetry allows a direct and clean study of the T-odd jet via analyses of the BaBar or BELLE data.

 Here again, we stick to the WTA jets with $q_T \ll \sqrt{s} R$, where $\sqrt{s}$ is the center of mass energy and $q_T = - P_{J_1,\perp}$.
-The kinematics that we considered are depicted in Fig.~\ref{fig:ee}
+The kinematics that we considered are depicted in Fig.~\ref{fig:ee}.